Plans¶

 The structure of a kickstart file is separated into several sections.

-commands, this part is run before the installation of a guest.- post-install
+Corresponds to the %pre section of a file.
+It can contain bash commands, this part is run before the installation of a guest.

-commands, this part is run after the installation of a guest.- script
+Corresponds to the %post section of a file.
+It can contain bash commands, this part is run after the installation of a guest.

 Contains the kickstart specific commands that are run during the installation of a guest.